 In short, a two-page resume guarantees that all essential points are included and offers employers a better overall picture of your qualifications.
 So don't worry about letting your resume run over one page.
 This is the place to shine in order to convince the employer - you're the right candidate!

-Two-page resume example
+Two-page resume examples

 Can I have a three-page resume?